GeoModelLab/phenomenals/README.md

 - 🌡️ **Eco-physiological functions** capturing temperature, radiation, water balance, and stress signals
 - 📊 **Statistical modeling** of cumulative environmental effects (*memory signals*) on yield and quality

-Validated across **multi-site, multi-variety datasets**, PhenoMeNals consistently achieved **R² > 0.8** for yield, yield components, and quality traits, outperforming many existing forecasting approaches.
+Validated across **multi-site, multi-variety datasets**, PhenoMeNals consistently achieved **R² > 0.8** for yield, yield components, and quality traits.

 📄 **See the full description of PhenoMeNals in the paper**:
 *The PhenoMeNals framework for grapevine yield and quality prediction* (Bregaglio & Bajocco, 2025)